amini-allight/npdfr/readme.md

 ## How to Install

 Run `./install.sh` in the project root directory.
-You must have `sudo` installed and you will be prompted for your password.
+You must have `sudo` and `rsync` installed and you will be prompted for your password.
+You can pass an optional argument to install to set the installation prefix, e.g. `./install.sh /usr/local`.
+If you do not pass this argument it will default to `/usr`.

-## How to Uninstall

-Delete `/opt/npdfr` and `/usr/bin/npdfr`.

 ## Usage Instructions